awootton/knotfreeiot/README.md

 ![](https://github.com/awootton/knotfreeiot/workflows/Go/badge.svg)

-The purpose of this project is to test auto-scaling of a large system.

-To get started with that there is a pub/sub iot server in package iot.
-MQTT is supported and other formats are proposed.
+Welcome to my pro bono project.
+It's a little thing I call Massively Scalable Distributed Open Source Non Profit IOT Backend with JWT to Control Access and Monetize..

-This page is for using the code.
+This page is for the code.
 [The IoT essay is in another project](https://thei4t.github.io/).